Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

 so that

-The frontier condition is also easy to verify: According to Lemma \ref{lem:closure_lemma} we have
+The frontier condition is also easy to verify: According to Lemma \ref{lem:closure_lemma}, we have

 for all $(m,x)\in\mathcal{S}$.
 Since $B_{I,\infty}\subset H_\infty$ and $A_{I,\text{fin}}\cap H_\infty=\emptyset$ for all non-empty $I\subset\{1,\ldots,n\}$, we immediately see that $A_{m_1,x_1}\cap \bar{A}_{m_2,x_2}=\emptyset$ for all $(m_1,x_1),(m_2,x_2)\in\mathcal{S}$ whenever $x_1=\text{fin}$ and $x_2=\infty$.
-Furthermore note that
+Furthermore, note that

 for all non-empty subsets $I,J\subset\{1,\ldots,n\}$ such that $J$ is not a subset of $I$.
-In case $J\subset I$ it is also easy to see that
+In case $J\subset I$, it is also easy to see that

-Now applying equation \eqref{eq:closure_of_union} readily yields the desired frontier condition. \end{proof} \begin{prop} $A_{I,x}$ is a smooth manifold for every $(I,x)\in\mathcal{T}$ and $A_{m,x}$ is a smooth manifold for every $(m,x)\in\mathcal{S}$. \end{prop} \begin{proof} By Lemma \ref{lem:B_is_manifold}, we know that the $B_{I,x}$ are smooth (even complex analytic) manifolds.
-By construction, each $A_{I,x}$ is an open subset of $B_{I,x}$ (with respect to the topology on $B_{I,x}$) and thus a smooth manifold itself.
-Since the $A_{I,x}$ are disjoint, we see immediately that the $A_{m,x}$ are smooth manifolds as well (as they are the disjoint union of smooth manifolds). \end{proof} \begin{prop} The decomposition above is a Whitney stratification of $S$. \end{prop} \begin{proof} By Proposition \ref{prop:strata_manifolds} we know that each $A_{I,x}$ is a smooth manifold.
-It remains to check Whitney's condition B for any pair of strata.
+Now, applying equation \eqref{eq:closure_of_union} readily yields the desired frontier condition. \end{proof} \begin{proposition} $A_{I,x}$ is a smooth manifold for every $(I,x)\in\mathcal{T}$ and $A_{m,x}$ is a smooth manifold for every $(m,x)\in\mathcal{S}$. \end{proposition} \begin{proof} By Lemma \ref{lem:B_is_manifold}, we know that the $B_{I,x}$ are smooth (even complex analytic) manifolds.
+By construction, each $A_{I,x}$ is an open subset of $B_{I,x}$ (with respect to the topology on $B_{I,x}$) and thus, a smooth manifold itself.
+Since the $A_{I,x}$ are disjoint, we see immediately that the $A_{m,x}$ are smooth manifolds as well (as they are the disjoint union of smooth manifolds). \end{proof} \begin{proposition} The decomposition above is a Whitney stratification of $S$. \end{proposition} \begin{proof} By Proposition \ref{prop:S_decomposition}, we know that the $A_{m,x}$ form an $\mathcal{S}$-decomposition of $S$, which consists of smooth manifolds by Proposition \ref{prop:strata_manifolds}.
+It remains to check Whitney's condition B (see Definition \ref{defn:whitneys_condition_B}) for any pair of strata.
 All pairs $(A_{I,1},A_{J,1})$ satisfy condition B since the $A_{I,1}$ form the canonical stratification (see equation \eqref{eq:canonical_stratification}) of the manifolds

 which are in general position.
-For all pairs $(A_{I,\infty},A_{J,\infty})$ and $(A_{I,1},A_{J,\infty})$ with $J\subset I$ it is also easy to see that condition B holds: Locally these pairs look like
+For all pairs $(A_{I,\infty},A_{J,\infty})$ and $(A_{I,1},A_{J,\infty})$ with $J\subset I$, it is also easy to see that condition B holds: Locally these pairs look like